iliask796/final-project-api/README.md

 task lists and tasks.

 ### ER Diagram
-A user has an email, a password and a display name.
-A user can have one workspace.
-A workspace has a name and a due date for its project.
+A user has an email and a display name.
+A user can have workspaces.
+A workspace has a name, a start date and an end date for its project.
 A workspace can contain many task lists.
 A task list has a name and a position.
 Each task list consists of different tasks.
 A task has a name, a position and a description.
 <br><br>
 ![er-diagram-img](assets/ER_Diagram.png)